A personal and transpersonal view on ADHD

 I believe there is no one size fits all approach when dealing with ADHD traits.
 We are all neurodiverse and have varied life experiences; therefore, the healing journey, in my opinion, is about acknowledging these differences and the struggles and allowing the therapy work to unfold in a way that is specific to each woman.

-So, are you celebrating your differences?
-If you are trying to fit in a societal box, but none of them is a fit for you, create your own.
+So, are you celebrating your differences, or do you feel overwhelmed by them?
+If you struggle to fit into a societal box, but none of them is a fit for you, what stops you from creating a new one?
 But is that truly what you need?
 Maybe the only one who needs to accept your differences is you, and that is your real healing journey.
+In doing that, you might not feel the need to fit in anywhere anymore.